 An unconventional way to protect your hair color is to mix a bit of your color with your conditioner.
 You can seek a salon expert to get this done.

 For a long-lasting solution, you can opt for color-refreshing.
 Color refreshing is a semi-permanent process that helps revive your current hair color.
+Be sure to wash your hair less often to make the tone and color last longer.

 Color correction can be a godsend when your hair coloring adventures go drastically wrong.
 However, you can commit some serious mistakes here that are easily avoidable.
 Read the next section to find out what they are.

-Few Mistakes To Avoid When Coloring Your Hair At Home
+A Few Mistakes To Avoid When Coloring Your Hair At Home

 1. Avoid The Sink